agco/agco-json-api-profiles/public/profile.md

 ```

 The URL query parameter 'aggregations' denotes the aggregation.
-It contains a single or comma seperated list of values which label the aggregations.
+It contains a single or comma separated list of values which label the aggregations.

 Each label has an attribute which indicates the 'type' of aggregation.
 Depending on the value provided (e.g. terms, stats, top_hits) other attributes can be set.